 PSCL 407 – Research Design and Quantitative Analysis

 PSCL 408 – Research Design and Quantitative Analysis II

 PSCL 410 – Developmental Psychology

 PSCL 444 – Developmental Psychopathology

 PSCL 469 – Psychology of Aging

 Students must also take 6 credit hours of:

 PSCL 651 – Thesis M.A.

-The minimum standards for acceptance are: An overall GPA of 3.2, completion of the Arts and Sciences General Education or SAGES Requirements and two semesters of physical education, 90 semester hours of undergraduate credit of which the last 60 hours must have been in residence at CWRU, and completion of the psychology major requirements with at least a 3.2 grade point average.
-Students should meet with their major advisor and with Dean Claudia Anderson in the Office of Undergraduate Studies during the fall semester of their junior year to receive preapproval for eligibility for the IGS program.
+The minimum standards for acceptance are: An overall GPA of 3.2, completion of the Arts and Sciences General Education or SAGES Requirements, two semesters of physical education, 90 semester hours of undergraduate credit of which the last 60 hours must have been in residence at CWRU, and completion of the psychology major requirements with at least a 3.2 grade point average.
+Nine credit hours of 400-level courses or above that are taken as part of the IGS program may also count towards a student’s undergraduate degree.
+Students should meet with their major advisor and with Dean Claudia Anderson in the Office of Undergraduate Studies during the fall semester of their junior year to receive pre-approval for eligibility for the IGS program.
 Eligible students must complete the application for the Developmental, Cognitive, and Affective Sciences Program by the January 15th deadline.
 IGS students are not required to submit GRE scores.
 Participation in the IGS program does not preclude involvement in the department’s Honors Program.
 For more information, consult the university’s General Bulletin or contact Dr. Heath Demaree.